 - Whistle Blast (honey brown ale)

 - H&D N2 (stout)

 - H&D carbonated (dark chocolate stout)

 Carol also took the time to give me a quick tour of the brewery.
-The room where the beer is made was adorned with flags, including those of Colorado, the USA, and Colombia.
+The room where the beer is made was adorned with flags, including Colorado, the USA, and Colombia.

 Cooper Smith's Pub & Brewing

 As the sun was setting on our boozy afternoon, we made our third and final stop of the Fort Collins brewery tour at Cooper Smith's Pub & Brewery.
 Like Odell's, Cooper Smith's has been a staple of Fort Collins since 1989.

 I tasted a few more local beers before demolishing a much-needed Baja burger topped with goat cheese, poblano pico, guacamole, and chipotle sauce with sweet potato fries.